runicscribe/worldbuilding-docs/schizotech/index.md

 (Permanently) Merge essence with a spirit or fae for a variety of powers, (sometimes) including shapeshifting into a form similar to that of the spirit, or projecting the spirits essence outside of their body.
 Summoners occasionaly become warlocks (intentionally, or not).

+Some warlocks manifest their bond through an object rather than themselves, often a weapon.
+This is most common with elemental spirits and djinn, and less frequently demons.

+Becoming a warlock always involves some sort of permanent alteration of ones own spirit, although the exact nature of this change will depend on the entity you are bargaining with
-Because becoming a warlock is an irreversible alteration of one's essence, few attempt it, making it the rarest form of human magic.
+(Spirits will typically merge with it, fae will typically take possesion of it).
+Because of this, few attempt it, making it the rarest form of human magic.

 * Spirit
   * Animal